• Skip to primary navigation

 For example, patient information can cover:

-In addition to explaining health topics, patient information can offer answers to common health concerns and strategies for managing health.
+In addition to explaining health topics, patient information can answer common health concerns and strategies for managing health.

 The scope of topics you can write about – as well as who you can write for – is huge and increasing all the time.

-I recently worked for a global healthcare company writing patient information about specific questions for patients who are taking their medications.
+I once worked for a global healthcare company writing patient information about specific questions for patients who are taking their medications.

 For example, the patient information included questions like: “Can I take this medication if I have COVID-19?”